 Electronic Waste (E-Waste)

 Electronic waste will quickly become one of the fastest-growing waste streams in the world due to the rapid rate at which technology advances and new products and models are released (Waste Reduction Week Canada).
-According to Waste Reduction Week Canada, globally, electronic waste reached 53.6 million metric tonnes last year.
+Waste Reduction Week Canada said electronic waste reached 53.6 million metric tonnes globally last year.
 To learn more about the importance of proper electronic recycling and disposal, visit Waste Reduction Week Canada's resource page.